-Three of the students working on research projects this past year are highlighted below.
+Some of the students working on research projects during Fall 2020 are highlighted below.

 This past semester, Andrew Cox (BA '22) provided consulting to the Port of Monroe, Michigan's only port on Lake Erie, alongside a team of fellow Ford students.
 The scope of their project was to identify and evaluate alternative markets (cement, asphalt, fertilizer, etc.) to reuse coal bottom ash from DTE's Monroe Power Plant, rather than send the ash to a landfill.
 This required navigating Michigan's state laws and regulations pertaining to the transportation, storage, and beneficial use of bottom ash, as well as assessing the transportation and handling costs borne by the Port in sending the ash to each respective market.

 Nishat Farzana (MPP '21) and a team of students worked with the Port of Monroe, Michigan, to explore the prospect of transporting bottom ash, a coal combustion byproduct, from DTE’s Monroe Power Plant to beneficial use markets.
 The team's research covered a thorough analysis of several beneficial use markets of bottom ash, specifically in the Great Lakes Region, with the ultimate goal of recommending the most feasible options for the Port.
 Their research process consisted of a systematic review of primary literature, interviewing industry experts, identifying and analyzing relevant policy, and producing cost analyses.
 The team identified several beneficial uses for the bottom ash, including cement and asphalt for road construction, fertilizer and soil conditioner, and wastewater treatment.
 From a cost perspective, the team's concluded that cement and asphalt for road construction was the most beneficial market for the Port.